CRP Fact Sheet

 Key highlights

-These points demonstrate CRP’s unique contributions to UNL, the State of Nebraska, and the broader planning profession:
+Key highlights that demonstrate Community and Regional Planning Program (CRP)’s unique contributions to UNL, State of Nebraska, and broader planning profession.

-• National Accreditation: UNL’s MCRP program is the only PAB-accredited planning program in Nebraska since 1972, preparing professional planners to serve the state and region.
-Only planning program in near states (NE, SD, ND, WY, MT)
+• National Accreditation: UNL’s MCRP program is the only PAB-accredited planning program in Nebraska since 1972.
+This longstanding accreditation ensures that our graduates meet the highest national professional standards and are fully prepared to serve communities across the state and region.
+Also the only accredited planning program across NE and its neighboring states (SD, ND, WY, MT)

 • Research Excellence: Ranked 9th nationally in urban and regional planning discipline (Scholarly Research Index, Academic Analytics).